 Reasons for the overall recommendation

-The panel considered the programmes to be fit-for-purpose and are satisfied to recommend the programme for revalidation subject to two proposed special conditions.
+The panel considered the programme to be fit-for-purpose and are satisfied to recommend the programme for revalidation subject to two proposed special conditions.
 Four recommendations were also issued to the College.
 See summary below.

 Commendations